 La Comer, as a company resulting from a spin-off of CCM, operates with the experience of more than 70 years in the selfservice sector.
 It is a company with proven methods in the operation of its stores and during the years of its operation it has acquired the knowledge and techniques needed to face changes in the retail industry, as well as the economic and social adversities that at some point have affected Mexico.
-The Company has computer systems and technology that allow it to develop its activities under high standards, as well as to offer high quality and freshness in the products it sells.
 Since its inception in 2016, the Company has improved its methods and controls in order to adapt its operation based on a smaller number of stores.